Wouldn’t it be great if we could negotiate everything like a cable bill? Try it the next time you’re in your doctor’s waiting room.

 “Hello, Mr. Walsh.
 What can I do for you?”

-“I’d luck to upgrade my cable/internet package so we can get BBC-America.”
+“I’d like to upgrade my cable/internet package so we can get BBC-America.”

 “A Dr. Who fan, eh?
 That will be an extra $26 per month.”